Samuelfaure/suchdevblog/docs/lessons/AtomicGitCommits.md

 *Atomic: of or forming a single irreducible unit or component in a larger system.*

-This article was first published on [Dev.to](https://dev.to/samuelfaure/how-atomic-git-commits-dramatically-increased-my-productivity-and-will-increase-yours-too-4a84).
+_This article was first published on [Dev.to](https://dev.to/samuelfaure/how-atomic-git-commits-dramatically-increased-my-productivity-and-will-increase-yours-too-4a84).
+Thanks to the team for choosing it as a Top 7 weekly!_

 ## Knowing VS Actually Knowing